 Are you relocating?
 This guide will help travelers discover the queerer side of the city.
 However, if you are lucky enough to be considering a move here, we recommend reading our article about moving to Boston or getting in touch with a local gay realtor.
 They can happily give you no-obligation advice and all the information you’ll ever need to know about your new city.

 And if you then want their help to find your dream home, you are guaranteed fair, equal, and honest representation.
 No surprises or awkward conversations are necessary!

 As we already said, there is a lot to love in this energetic city – though if you are not interested in US history or higher education, the nightlife might be the most exciting part of your visit.

-There is a prolific arts community, energetic and distinct neighborhoods to wander, exceptional architecture, a distinguished restaurant scene, and so many more things to do we couldn’t possibly list them all.
-If you plan on seeing alot outside of Boston then car hire is a very affordable option and popular to see more far-flung attractions of Massachusettss and New England.
-This is America after all and the car is king.
+There is a prolific arts community, energetic and distinct neighborhoods to wander to, exceptional architecture, a distinguished restaurant scene, and so many more things to do.
+We couldn’t possibly list them all.
+If you plan on seeing a lot outside of Boston, then car hire is a very affordable option and access to see more far-flung attractions of Massachusetts and New England.
+This is America — and the car is still king!

 We’ve got some suggestions of the best things to do in Boston (in between stuffing yourself with lobster rolls) to help you get started with planning your trip here.

-Naturally being gay does not define which attractions most of us will want to see in each destination and most queer travelers will simply want to check out the top things to see in Boston during the day!
-We found our favorite memories were wandering historic neighborhoods (and picking out our dream house), dancing till dawn with our queer family, exploring the historic sites and spending hours in the wonderful Museum of Fine Arts.
+Naturally, being gay does not define which attractions most of us will want to see in each destination, and most queer travelers will simply want to check out the top things to see in Boston during the day!
+We found our favorite memories were wandering historic neighborhoods (and picking out our dream house), dancing till dawn with our queer family, exploring the historic sites, and spending hours in the beautiful Museum of Fine Arts.